Banks (singer)

 Jillian Rose Banks (born June 16, 1988), known mononymously as Banks (often stylized in all caps), is an American singer and songwriter.
-Following the release of two extended plays, Fall Over and London, in 2013, Banks released her debut album, Goddess, in 2014 to positive reviews from contemporary music critics.
-It reached number 12 on the US Billboard 200, while its most successful single, "Beggin for Thread", was certified platinum by the Recording Industry Association of America (RIAA).
-Her second studio album, The Altar, was released in September 2016 to a similar positive reception, becoming her second top 20 album in the United States.
-Her third album, III, was released in 2019.
-It became her most critically acclaimed release to date and peaked at number 21 on the Billboard 200, as well as number 3 on the Top Albums Sales chart.
+Following the release of two extended plays—Fall Over and London—in 2013, she signed with Harvest Records to release her debut studio album, Goddess (2014).
+It was met with positive critical reception and peaked at number 12 on the Billboard 200, while its single, "Beggin for Thread" received platinum certification by the Recording Industry Association of America (RIAA).
+Her second and third studio albums, The Altar (2016) and III (2019) were met with similar success, peaking at numbers 17 and 21 respectively on the chart; the latter saw her furthest critical acclaim.
+After departing Harvest Records, she released her fourth studio album Serpentina independently in 2022.
+Exploring a more experimental sound than her previous work, it achieved modest commercial success but received favorable reviews from music critics.
+It was followed by her fifth studio album Off with Her Head in 2025.

-Life and career

 Early life and education

 Jillian Rose Banks was born on June 16, 1988, in Orange County, California.
 Banks moved to Los Angeles when she was one or two years old and lived in Tarzana, an affluent neighborhood in the San Fernando Valley.
 She started writing songs at the age of 15 and taught herself piano when she received a keyboard from a friend to help her through her parents' divorce.
 She says she "felt very alone and helpless.
 I didn't know how to express what I was feeling or who to talk to."
 She later enrolled to study psychology at the University of Southern California (USC), where she wrote a thesis on the children of divorced parents, eventually earning a bachelor's degree in psychology.